Ehsan Ghaem Maghami: Career achievements

+He was the first International Grandmaster in Iranian chess history.

+He was Captain and player of the 1st board in Iran chess national team for the previous 14 years, and held the Iranian championship title at different ages.

 Guinness World Record

 An Iranian grandmaster, he ousted the Israeli title holder on 9 February 2011 to regain the Guinness record for simultaneous chess games after facing more than 600 players in over 25 hours.

 Ehsan Ghaem-Maghami, then 28 years old, won 97.35 percent of his games which began on 2011/02/08 in Tehran's Shahid Beheshti University, a feat reportedly making him the new Guinness title holder of the game.

 Of the total 604 games, Ghaem-Maghami won 580, lost 8 and drew 16 in a feat that took more than 25 hours and treading around 55 km as he moved from opponent to opponent.
-"I am so happy to break the record" a victorious yet exhausted Ehsan remarked, adding "..., but now I have to break my sleep record".
+"I am so happy to break the record" a victorious yet exhausted Ehsan remarked, adding "but now I have to break my sleep record".
 Reportedly, a physician, a masseur and a dietician were monitoring him throughout the match.
 He said he would have put in the same zeal even if the previous title holder was a non-Israeli.
 "Iran is great and deserves the best.
-Let's not talk politics... even if this record was held by another person, I would have gone all out to break it," he said after the matches when asked about ousting Israeli Alik Gershon.
+Let's not talk politics ... even if this record was held by another person, I would have gone all out to break it," he said after the matches when asked about ousting Israeli Alik Gershon.

 Chess career

 In October 2011, Ehsan Ghaem-Maghami was expelled from the Corsica Masters in Bastia, France for refusing to play in his scheduled match against Israeli player Ehud Shachar.
 Ghaem-Maghami told organizers he would not play the Israeli for political reasons.
-The Islamic Republic of Iran has long refused to engage in sports competition against Israel.
+The Islamic Republic of Iran has long refused to engage in sporting competition against Israel.

-In 2013 he played against British Grandmaster Nigel Short in his native homeland.
+In 2013 he played against British Grandmaster Nigel Short in Tehran.